 Hybrid intelligent systems

 Our School is a community of scholars leading the way in technological research and development.
-Today’s computer scientists are creative people who are focused and committed, yet restless and experimental.
-We are home to many of the world’s top scientists, and our work is driven by creativity and imagination as well as technical excellence.
+Today's computer scientists are creative people who are focused and committed, yet restless and experimental.
+Our work is driven by creativity and imagination as well as technical excellence.
+That's why we are ranked 6th in the UK for research power in computer science (Times Higher Education research power measure, Research Excellence Framework 2021).

 This course is available on a full- and part-time basis, starting in October.
 You can also start this course in January, but this option is only available to those who wish to study full-time.